Lac Long Quan Street

 Lac Long Quan Street is the stretch of road on the western side of the West Lake

-Lac Long Quan Street is the stretch of road on the western side of the West Lake, from Nhat Tan T-junction to Buoi market.
-It is about 3.5 kilometers long.
-It is contiguous to Buoi Street on the southeast side, to Au Co Street and An Duong Vuong Street on the northeastern side.
-The ending section near Buoi market used to have the old name of Trich Sai Street.
-The street has been officially called Lac Long Quan since 1986.
+Lac Long Quan Street is a picturesque stretch along the western side of West Lake, extending from the Nhat Tan T-junction to Buoi Market.
+It spans approximately 3.5 kilometers.
+The street is adjacent to Buoi Street on the southeast side and Au Co Street and An Duong Vuong Street on the northeastern side.
+The section near Buoi Market was formerly known as Trich Sai Street.
+It has been officially designated as Lac Long Quan since 1986.

-From ending 2005, the expansion project of Lac Long Quan Street commenced.
-This was one of projects to celebrate the Capital’s 1000th birthday.
+In late 2005, a significant expansion project for Lac Long Quan Street was initiated, marking one of the major initiatives to commemorate the 1000th anniversary of Hanoi’s establishment.

 Conversations (0)